JohannHugon/speedtest-cli/README.rst

                             distance
       --server SERVER       Specify a server ID to test against.
 Can be supplied multiple times
+      --server-ip SERVER_IP Manually enter the destination IP of the server, using the format IP:Port as 127.0.0.1:8080
       --exclude EXCLUDE     Exclude a server from selection.
 Can be supplied multiple times
       --mini MINI           URL of the Speedtest Mini server